 With the exception of RHEL, all of the Linux distributions featured above are available through Atlantic.Net, as is FreeBSD.
 History takes time and patience, but you don’t need that with us.
-Get your affordable VPS hosting server up and running in 30 seconds, with 24/7/365 live support and no contract.
+Get your affordable Virtual private server up and running in 30 seconds, with 24/7/365 live support and no contract.

 Thank you for reading.
-To learn more and for helpful how-to’s, we have an impressive variety for both Linux and FreeBSD available in our blog.
+To learn more and for helpful how-to’s, we have an impressive variety of both Linux and FreeBSD articles available in our blog.

 By Kent Roberts